biruk-tariku/Chat_Bot_python/README.md

 # Chat_Bot_python

-its a chatbot that can engage in conversations.
+a chatbot that can engage in conversations.
 Here's a summary of what the code does:

 1. It creates a chatbot named "My Bot" using `ChatBot("My Bot")`.